 - 1 thin str aluminum foil

-- Wires with alligator clip leads 4
+- 4 wires with alligator clip leads

-- tape, 1 roll
+- 1 roll tape

 *This demo was tested with a 2-inch diameter coil of 100 turns using 20 gauge magnet wire held together with duct tape.

-Before presenting the demonstration, pose the problem of two short segments of wire aligned in a parallel fashion and have the students determine the direction of the magnetic field in each segment produced by the other segment.
+Before presenting the demo, pose the problem of two short segments of wire aligned in a parallel fashion and have students determine the direction of the magnetic field in each segment produced by the other segment.
 Then have them determine the direction of the magnetic force on each segment.
 Then consider many of these segments forming a loop in which each segment of the loop is attracted to the corresponding segment on the other loop.
 Have the students determine the magnetic moment vector of each coil to conclude that loops with parallel magnetic moments will attract.